NyawiraMuturi/Ello/README.md

 ## Available routes[![](public/pin.svg)](#available-routes)

-Here are the routes you can access in the DVT Store Front application:
+Here are the routes you can access in the Ello Books Frontend application:

-1. **Home**: The landing page of the application, displaying all available products.
+1. **Home**: The landing page of the application, displaying all available books, happy Ello, a search bar, and a reading list.

    - Route: /
    - Description: Displays product categories and a grid of product cards fetched from the Fake Store API.

-2. **Products by Category**: The landing page of the application, displaying all available products.
+2. **Reading list**: The landing page of the application, displaying all available products.

-   - Route: /category/[categoryId]
-   - Description: Displays product categories and a grid of product cards fetched from the Fake Store API.

-3. **Product Details**: Shows detailed information about a specific product.

-   - Route: /products/[productId]
-   - Description: Displays detailed information about a single product, including its description, price, and other attributes.

-4. **Sign In**: Provides authentication for users to sign in to their accounts.

-   - Route: /auth/signin
-   - Description: Since signin endpoint on FakeStore API doesn't return the user, or an an endpoint to fetch a user by providing token, I had to do a little magic. (fetch a random user with id between 1 - 10, and use as the logged in user.)

-5. **Checkout**: Facilitates the process of completing a purchase.

-   - Route: /checkout
+   - Route: /reading-list
-   - Description: Guides users through the checkout process, including providing shipping information, selecting payment methods, and confirming the order.
+   - Description: Displays all books the teacher decides to assign young readers.

 <div align="right">[ <a href="#table-of-contents">↑ Back to top ↑</a> ]</div>